-Replanting of crappy (aka less than desirable) stands of corn occurs somewhere in Indiana every year.
-A decision to replant a crappy stand of corn should be based on a number of criteria, but unfortunately the major influencing factor is often the emotion associated with looking out the kitchen window at the damaged field every morning or driving by the field every afternoon taking the kids to baseball practice.
-Even worse is the situation where the landlord is the one looking out the kitchen window every morning at the crappy stand of corn.
+Unacceptable stand establishment in some of these fields may eventually require growers to make decisions about replanting.
+Deciding to replant a crappy stand of corn should be based on a number of criteria, but unfortunately the major influencing factor is often the emotion associated with looking out the kitchen window at the damaged field every morning or driving by the field every afternoon taking the kids to baseball practice.